tyjhart/flowanalyzer/README.md

 Password: **manitonetworks**

-## Architecture
+## **Architecture**

+The Flow Analyzer is designed to run on Ubuntu Server, either as a single installation or in an Elasticsearch cluster.

-Three listeners run in the background as services, one for each of the supported flow standards.
+Three listeners written in Python 2.x run in the background as services, one for each of the supported flow standards.
 Should a service fail they are configured to restart automatically.
 If you're not using particular services you can disable them.

 ### Services